willcro/sveltelette/README.md

 Maybe someone else has a brain that works like mine.
-Shoutout to [ric2b on reddit](https://old.reddit.com/r/sveltejs/comments/gli0iq/multipage_apps_with_svelte_or_how_to_have/) for being the only other person that I could find that had a similar question.
+Shoutout to [ric2b on reddit](https://old.reddit.com/r/sveltejs/comments/gli0iq/multipage_apps_with_svelte_or_how_to_have/) for being the only other person that I could find that had a similar problem.